print culture @ QCA

 ... dc3p is a contemporary fine art publishing project associated with the print program at Queensland College of Art.
 Framed within print culture and haptic aesthetics the venture supports studio research into artists book practices and autographic printmaking.

-advances in studio techniques, including
+significant investigations in studio techniques,

 pulp printing - & fine papermaking techniques

 artists book practices